 Period Cost

 Period cost refers to the total food expenses incurred over a specific time frame, whether it’s a week, a month, or a year.
-Calculating period cost involves using the Cost of Goods Sold (COGS) ratio.
+Calculating period cost involves using the Cost of Goods Sold (restaurant COGS) ratio.

 The ratio is calculated by dividing the cost of ingredients by the total money earned from selling food.
 Please see the example below.